-RNR: Rapid Night Response, a bicycle-mobile Ranger team specializing in getting qualified Rangers to serious situations fast, amidst the challenging and complex nighttime environment.
+RNR: Rapid Night Response, a bicycle-mobile Ranger team specializing in getting qualified Rangers to serious situations fast, amidst the challenging and complex nighttime environment. referred to as "The Man" [q.v.]).

 Rocket run: Term used for a quick driving trip to the Black Rock Desert and then back home, usually within a 24-hour period.